 Because public works construction has been deemed essential, many contractors will be or already are back on job sites, where taking steps to slow the COVID-19’s spread is still vital.
 Guidelines have been changing rapidly as more about this new virus becomes known.
 Click here for current Cal/OSHA guidelines.

 One key factor in how well the country recovers from this crisis will be how many people heed the safety guidelines until a vaccine is readily available to the general public.3.
-On a day-to-day level, by minimizing all person-to-person contact, washing hands, coughing or sneezing into one’s elbow to prevent airborne particles, and disinfecting commonly used surfaces and items, the spread of the virus may be slowed down enough to allow our medical facilities to treat those who are ill – when everyone gets sick all at once, our hospitals get overwhelmed.
+On a day-to-day level, by minimizing all person-to-person contact, wearing a face covering, washing hands, coughing or sneezing into one’s elbow to prevent airborne particles, and disinfecting commonly used surfaces and items, the spread of the virus may be slowed down enough to allow our medical facilities to treat those who are ill – when everyone gets sick all at once, our hospitals get overwhelmed.